This page has information on travelling to Bahrain.

 The Government of Bahrain reintroduced visas on-arrival across the Kingdom’s entry points from 4 September 2020.
 Travellers can also get a visa in advance, either online or from the Embassy of the Kingdom of Bahrain in the UK.

-With effect from 22 July 2020, holders of valid visas can enter Bahrain without the need for a letter of prior permission.
+Holders of valid visas can enter Bahrain without the need for a letter of prior permission.
 This excludes visas issued on arrival at Bahrain’s ports and airports.
 Business visitors should bring a letter of invitation.

 Visitors can be issued visas for various lengths up to 6 months, depending on their need and at the discretion of the Immigration Officer.
 You may be asked to provide evidence of onward or return travel.
 If you enter as a visitor you must not take up employment.